atomist-seeds/sdm-pack/README.md

 # sdm-pack-seed

-A starting point for an enhancement pack for an Atomist software delivery machine
+A starting point for an extension pack for an Atomist software delivery machine

 Extension Pack for an Atomist SDM to automate delivery of Spring and Spring Boot applications.